-- D.1 Select and effectively use a range of strategies and resources to explore problems, research different options and formulate valid proposals. - D.2 Develop a broad range academic and employability skills particularly in communication, information technology skills and problem solving. - D.3 Communicate through a range of forms of written work and online communication. - D.4 Demonstrate a basic knowledge of ICTs, including word-processing, presentation preparation, use of email, online discussion tools, web searching and evaluation of sources, online bibliographic database searching, etc.. - D.5 Manage, plan, implement and write up a dissertation. - D.6 Take charge of one's own learning (planning and managing own time), reflecting and evaluating personal strengths and weaknesses for future learning (and developing as appropriate).
+- D.1 Select and effectively use a range of strategies and resources to explore problems, research different options and formulate valid proposals. - D.2 Develop a broad range appropriate Key Skills particularly in communication, information technology skills and problem solving. - D.3 Communicate through a range of forms of written work and online communication (real time and asynchronous). - D.4 Demonstrate a basic knowledge of ICTs, including word-processing, use of email, online discussion tools, web searching and evaluation of sources, online bibliographic database searching, etc. - D.5 Develop an understanding of managerial and leadership skills within the justice and security organisation context - D.6 Manage, plan, implement and write up a criminal justice research project. - D.7 Take charge of one's own learning (planning and managing own time), reflecting and evaluating personal strengths and weaknesses for future learning (and developing as appropriate).